Wild Palms: Books

+Themes

+ABC President Ted Harbert said to a journalist about the series, "Are we aware that it's about TV and mind control?
+Oh, absolutely.
+That subject is a particular favorite of mine."

 Reception

 Reviews of the series were mixed.
+Bruce Wagner summed up the response in America: "the East Coast critics in the highbrow press loved it – in fact the New Yorker said it should have been shown on the big screen – but I've also spoken to people who couldn't follow it at all.
+Some were mesmerised, and some just turned off.
+Still, my electrician loved it, and he's from Bosnia."

 The New York Times critic John J. O'Connor called Wild Palms a "truly wild six-hour mini-series" resembling "nothing so much as an acid freak's fantasy, drenched in paranoia and more pop-culture allusions than a Dennis Miller monologue."
 He described it as "rich and insinuating as a good theatrical film, albeit harder to follow" and concluded, "You wanted something different?
 Here it is.
 And Wild Palms also happens to be terrific."

 Ken Tucker in Entertainment Weekly stated that "in its length, scope, sweeping visual tableaux, and over-the-top passion, Wild Palms is more like an opera than a TV show."
 Comparing it to David Lynch's Twin Peaks, he decided that "unlike Peaks, which started out brilliantly lucid and then rambled into incoherence, Palms sustains its length and adds layers of complexity to its characters.
 It also has something crucial that Peaks did not: a sense of humor about itself."

+By contrast, Howard Rosenberg in The Los Angeles Times panned the show severely, calling it "this punishing six hours of gibberish... this cosmically pretentious, self-important, imitative goulash about technology incestuously screwing over the very humanity that created it... this bizarre, symbol-slogged piffle".
+He acknowledged "surface similarities" to Twin Peaks, but felt that a more valid comparison was to Lynch's disastrous Dune: "Although Frost and Lynch employed a myriad of confusing artistic and literary feints to tease and have fun with "Twin Peaks" viewers, even at its most obtuse that series dribbled out a seductive whodunit... that kept you hooked.
+"Wild Palms" offers nothing comparable to compensate for its suspenseless, unfathomably fragmented, laboriously eked-out plot."